Board and Staff

 Tyrell Mcelroy (Boys and Girls Club) – President, executive committee

-Melissa Orndorff (Office on Youth) – Education and outreach committee
+Melissa Orndorff (Office on Youth) – Secretary, Chair of education and outreach committee

 Chris Pokrana (Application Development & Product Management for Nonprofits) – Media and outreach committee